Environmental Technician Apprenticeship

 Advantages to Apprentices:

-- Training, tuition and fees are covered by grant support from the Alaska Department of Labor and the US Environmental Protection Agency.
+- Training and fees are provided by the Alaska Department of Labor and US Environmental Protection Agency.

 - Training and certifications meet or exceed industry standards.